mehalter/mehalter.com/content.md

 #=== DESCRIPTIONS ===#
 tagline: "a developer, researcher, and bartender"

-summary: "I’m a <strong>computer science researcher</strong> at the <strong>Georgia Tech Research Institute</strong> based out of Englewood, New Jersey."
+summary: "I’m a <strong>computer science researcher</strong> at the <strong>Georgia Tech Research Institute</strong> based out of Atlanta, Georgia."

 about-me: "I have been interested in computer science since I was six years old, and have built up an unmatched passion for the field.
 I have extensive experience in software development and research from internships, projects, and competitions.
 I graduated from the Georgia Institute of Technology with a Bachelor of Science in Computer Science with a focus in system architecture and theory and a Masters of Science in Computer Science with a specialization in Machine learning.
 I am currently working as a research scientist at the Georgia Tech Research Institute."